 See a physician promptly for: a knee that gives way or locks, significant swelling, inability to bear weight, deformity after an injury, or signs of infection (warmth, redness, fever).
 These may need imaging or other medical treatment.
 Acupuncture works best alongside proper medical assessment of the underlying cause.

-Frequently Asked Questions
+Frequently Asked Questions About Acupuncture for Knee Pain

 How many sessions will I need for knee pain?